ht-diva/pqtl_locuszoom/README.md

 There are some options in the config:
 - show_recomb: TRUE/FALSE  --> FALSE skips showing the recombination line.
-- build: hg37/hg38  --> genomic build of the variants' coordinates [to be completed]
+- build: hg37/hg38  --> genomic build of the variants' coordinates
+- conditional_plot: False will draw regional association plot using marginal SNPs coefficients from GWAS results.
+[to be completed]